BeakerDAO/sqrt/README.md

 ## Method trait

 The other trait to implement is the `Method` trait.
-It tells SQRT how to call methods for your blueprint:
+It explains SQRT how to call methods for your blueprint:
 ```Rust
 pub trait Method {
     /// Returns the name of the method